saifalfalah/react-handbook/content/react-css/index.md

 ---
-title: "CSS in React"
+title: 'CSS in React'
-date: 2018-12-25T07:00:00+02:00
-description: "How to use CSS to style a React application"
+description: 'How to use CSS to style a React application'
-tags: react
 ---

 Using React you have various ways to add styling to your components.